Telephony

 11-02: Create the SLT extension

-15-01: Name it, adjust SLT options if required
+15-01: Name it and adjust SLT options

 Test fax send/receive

-SIP trunk basics (registration & DTMF)
+SIP trunk basics

-SIP Line (84-xx): Registrar/Proxy, Auth username/password
+SIP Line (84-xx): Registrar/Proxy, auth username/password

-DTMF Method (84-35): RFC2833/Out-of-band per carrier
+DTMF (84-35): RFC2833 or per carrier

-Line Group ID: Assign (e.g., 50:Main)
+Line Group ID: assign (e.g., 50: Main)

-Inbound routing: DIL vs DID (and overflow)
+Inbound routing: DIL and DID

-22-07: Send trunk to a single destination (e.g., Reception)
+22-07: Send trunk to a single destination (Reception)

 22-08: No-answer destination after a timer

-22-10: Translation Table size
+22-10: Translation table size

 22-11: Translate received digits → ext/group